Ajalloh1/Team-Profile-Generator-/README.md

 Once the file is successfully installed, you can then follow up with running it in node.
 Answer all questions, some are required.
 Your file will be generated.
 # Contributing
-Third party contributions are allowed, but you must first contact the author.
+Contributions are welcome, please contact the author via github or email below.
+Thank you

 ## videoDemo: https://drive.google.com/file/d/1KpunJ5Mgyd5LlG7HyKEWN9A2TQwffntH/view